Do I need to register with OSD at the time that I register with the University?

 Do I need to accommodate the student's disability without any written verification from the OSD?

 No. Students who have been verified for services have received written confirmation from OSD.
-If a student does not have written confirmation and is not registered, please refer them to our office in the Administration Building, Room 127.
+If a student does not have written confirmation and is not registered, please refer them to our office in the Student Services Building, 1320.
 If you choose to provide a student with reasonable accommodations, you may do so at your own discretion, however, we do encourage accommodations to be facilitated by our office.

 All students, regardless of disability status, are required to meet the provisions of the California State University Los Angeles Student Code of Conduct and the academic expectations contained in your syllabus.
 Students are expected to behave civilly, attend class and participate appropriately just as their non-disabled peers.
 The Americans with Disabilities Act requires that reasonable accommodations be made for eligible students, but faculty are not required to modify academic standards to accommodate inappropriate or disruptive behavior.